-For freestanding installations where the ceiling height is less than 3 metres from the base of the unit, a noncombustible board must be used on the ceiling and must extend 1000mm in all directions from the flue outer casing, unless forming an abutment with a wall.
+For freestanding installations where the ceiling height is less than 1500mm from the top of the unit, a non-combustible board must be used on the ceiling and must extend 1000mm in all directions from the flue outer casing, unless forming an abutment with a wall.
 This can be made of a minimum 8mm cement sheet or equivalent.

 UNIT GLASS CLEARANCE: A minimum 1500mm from the front glass of the unit to any combustible surfaces must be maintained.
 COMBUSTIBLE MATERIALS: Mirrors, windows and all other types of glass are also deemed combustible.

-HEARTH: All hearth dimensions on this page refer to the unit being raised 150mm or greater above floor level when using the standard hearth requirements, refer to page 13.
+HEARTH: All hearth dimensions on this page refer to the unit being raised 250mm or greater above floor level when using the standard hearth requirements, refer to page 13.